bioinformaticsdotca/CSHL_2019/Module2/Module2_lab.md

  * Why are there blue and red reads throughout the alignments?

-## Heterozygous SNPs on different alleles
+## Heterozygous SNPs on Different Alleles

 Navigate to region "chr21:19,666,833-19,667,007"